Reverse Mortgage Pros and Cons: Understanding This Unique Loan

 What are the reverse mortgage pros and cons and why should you care?

-If a retiree is looking for extra cash without depleting their other non-home assets—and the flexibility to not make monthly principal or interest payments that is not available with other types of mortgages—a reverse mortgage may be a viable solution.
-Regardless of a retiree’s financial situation or what happens in the industry, a reverse mortgage lender cannot change the terms of a reverse mortgage or demand the loan’s repayment unless the borrower dies, the borrower no longer occupies the home as a principal residence, the borrower fails to pay taxes or insurance, or some other default event.
+Regardless of a retiree’s financial situation or what happens in the industry, a reverse mortgage lender cannot change the terms of a reverse mortgage.
+They also cannot demand the loan’s repayment unless the borrower dies, the borrower no longer occupies the home as their principal residence, the borrower fails to pay taxes or insurance, or some other default event.